SubjectiveObservations/frc-robot-tracking/README.md

 - Robot detection and tracking in FRC match videos
 - Heatmap generation to visualise robot movement patterns
-- Velocity and acceleration measurement (WIP, the velocity and acceleration measurements in `bytrack.py` are currently inaccurate due to skewing problems.)
+- Velocity and acceleration measurement (WIP, the velocity and acceleration measurements in `bytrack.py` are currently inaccurate due to noise problems.)
 - Integration with FRC API and The Blue Alliance API for scoring data analysis (planned)
+- Integration to write and read csv files for every instance of detections (planned)

 ## Requirements